piotrgredowski/piotrgredowski.github.io/_posts/2021-02-21-sonarlint-in-vscode-with-sonarcloud.md

         "sonarlint.connectedMode.project": "<project_id>"
     ```

-    > If not only you in your team are using VSCode as code editor - it may be useful to keep `.vscode/settings.json` file in your repository.
-Thanks to this you will share your settings with your colleagues via repository.
+    > If not only you in your team is using VSCode as code editor - it may be useful to keep `.vscode/settings.json` file in your repository.
+Thanks to this, you will share your settings with your colleagues via repository.
     >
     > To keep file in repository (but exclude others from `.vscode` directory), add to `.gitignore` following lines
     >
     > ```none
     > # Exclude VSCode files
     > /.vscode/*
-    > ## But include these
+    > ## But include following
     > !/.vscode/launch.json
     > ```